-The IDT Codon Optimization Tool simplifies designing synthetic genes and gBlocks® Gene Fragments for expression in a variety of organisms.
+The IDT Codon Optimization Tool simplifies designing synthetic genes, Megamer Single-Stranded Gene Fragments, and gBlocks Gene Fragments for expression in a variety of organisms.
 The main design consideration is to optimize a DNA or protein sequence from one host organism for expression in another by re‑assigning codon usage.
-The tool also makes it easy to adjust a sequence that has difficult secondary structure, a repetitive motif, or high/low GC content for compatibility with gene or gBlocks Gene Fragments manufacturing requirements.
+The tool also makes it easy to adjust a sequence that has difficult secondary structure, a repetitive motif, or high/low GC content for compatibility with IDT manufacturing requirements for single-stranded and double-stranded gene fragments.

 Easy steps for use